neptuo/com.neptuo/Neptuo.WebSite/App_Data/Blog/scriptmanager-and-registering-startup-script.md

 #### Conclusion

-There is also no limit for the length of the script registered with the `addScriptTags` as `true`.
+There is no limit for the length of the script registered with the `addScriptTags` as `true`.
 When this is changed, the script is serialized using `JavascriptSerializer` and some length limits apply.

+It is always better to register scripts without tags and let the infrastructure to generate them for you.
+I even don't known any use-case where I would want to generate them by myself and if you do, please leave a comment.
+Nevertheless I have found this usage on many places in the customers code base.